 Flying Flags for Charity is a night to honor 8 local non-profits for their tremendous work in the Omaha community.
 Each charity demonstrates character in their mission, vision and advocacy for their specific sector in the Omaha society.
 Not only are they bringing awareness but also educating the public about illnesses, health, education, and opportunity for all.

 To keep tradition alive, the Omaha Baseball Village at the Old Mattress Factory is privileged to have the original Rosenblatt flagpoles standing year-round on the south end of the property.
 Each non-profit gets to unveil a team flag and raise it on the Flagpole on Opening Night.
-This year, the Flying Flags for Charity Event is on Friday, June 15th, from 5pm to 8pm.
+This year, the Flying Flags for Charity Event is on Friday, June 14th, from 5:30 pm to 8 pm.
 All are welcome to help us celebrate these 8 amazing charities serving the Omaha community.
 Come meet them at the Omaha Baseball Village!